Foreign investors wishing to set up their business in Curaçao can choose from a variety of business structures:

 An NV is deemed to be a large NV depending on three cumulative criteria, namely the number of employees, the total balance sheet value of assets and the net turnover.
 NVs that do not meet these criteria as well as all BVs, even those that are comparable in size to the so-called large NV, do not have the obligation to deposit their financial statements for inspection by third parties.

 A so-called large NV must deposit the financial statements at the offices of the limited liability company for inspection by interested parties within eight days after approval of the financial statements and during two years thereafter, thus enabling inspection by parties concerned such as creditors, employees or business partners.
 The Trade Register of the Chamber of Commerce must be notified of the deposit of the financial statements for inspection.
-Further publication is not required.
+The further publication is not required.
 It is for example not necessary to deposit the financial statements at the Trade Register.

 Transforming into another legal entity